Which place is cheaper, Asheville or Jacksonville?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both Asheville and Jacksonville during the summer are popular places to visit.
+The summer months attract visitors to Jacksonville because of the beaches, the city activities, and the family-friendly experiences.
 Furthermore, the hiking, the music scene, and the family-friendly experiences are the main draw to Asheville this time of year.

 In July, Jacksonville is generally around the same temperature as Asheville.
-Temperatures in Jacksonville average around 82°F (28°C), and Asheville stays around 82°F (28°C).
+Daily temperatures in Jacksonville average around 82°F (28°C), and Asheville fluctuates around 82°F (28°C).

 In Asheville, it's very sunny this time of the year.
 It's quite sunny in Jacksonville.
 In the summer, Jacksonville often gets around the same amount of sunshine as Asheville.
 Jacksonville gets 286 hours of sunny skies this time of year, while Asheville receives 268 hours of full sun.

 Asheville gets a good bit of rain this time of year.
 It rains a lot this time of the year in Jacksonville.
 Jacksonville usually gets around the same amount of rain in July as Asheville.
 Jacksonville gets 5.4 inches (137 mm) of rain, while Asheville receives 5.4 inches (137 mm) of rain this time of the year.